Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models

 Now the same procedure is repeated for the next massive cell.
 The cell will be attached to a group when the minimum distance between the test cell and the group is shorter than the cut length.
 For this we calculate all distances between the test cell and the cells in the group and choose the minimum value.
 Once again, if the test cell does not join to any existing groups then it becomes a new seed.
 The algorithm keeps doing this simple process until there are no test cells left.
 At this stage, cells are all converted to groups.
 Some groups are big, {\it i.e.} have many cells, and some are not.
 There are also single-cell groups that are isolated from other groups.

-At this stage a group is called a cluster when its mass is larger than a certain mass cut.
+At this stage a group is called a $cluster$ when its mass is larger than a certain mass cut.
 Clusters are then further tested to see whether they form a super-cluster.
 A super-cluster can therefore be regarded as a pack of clusters that are attached with each other.
 The minimum distance between two clusters is calculated from the whole combinations of cells from each cluster and it is used to decide whether the two clusters are to be merged or not.
 We use the same distance cut of $1.4$ kpc for the merging process.

 All these procedures are implemented in our Mulguisin halo finder software.
-Figure \ref{mgs-centroid}{(a)} shows the cluster distributions that are found in a typical CDM data using the Mulguisin halo finder.
-One can see the algorithm successfully finds the centroid (central galaxy in our context) as a super-cluster which is a pack of clusters stuck together.
-Figure \ref{mgs-centroid}{(b)} simply shows the cluster distribution after removing the centroid.
+Figure \ref{mgsDFmap} shows the results from cluster finding by the Mulguisin algorithm.
+The clusters that were found by the halo finder are marked with black circles.